zeta-chain/standard-contracts/protocol-contracts-solana/README.md

 ## 🔗 Cross-chain Integration

-### Localnet Testing
+### Devnet Testing

+**⚠️ Important**: Due to potential Solana compatibility issues with the current version of ZetaChain localnet, **devnet testing is required** for Solana integration.
+Localnet testing is not required at this time.

-The program integrates with ZetaChain's localnet infrastructure:
+The program integrates with ZetaChain's devnet infrastructure:

 ```bash
 # Run the complete cross-chain flow